+XtGeometryResult XtMakeGeometryRequest(w, request, reply_return)

+Widget w;

+XtWidgetGeometry request;

+XtWidgetGeometry reply_return;

-XtGeometryResult XtMakeGeometryRequest(w, request, reply_return); W Specifies the widget making the request.
-Must be of class RectObj or any subclass thereof. request Specifies the desired widget geometry (size, position, border width, and stacking order). reply_return Returns the allowed widget size, or may be NULL if the requesting widget is not interested in handling XtGeometryAlmost.
+w Specifies the widget making the request.
+Must be of class RectObi or any sub-

+,, class thereof. request Specifies the desired widget geometry (size, position, border width, and stacking order). reply_return Returns the allowed widget size, or may be NULL if the requesting widget is not interested in handling XtGeometryAlmost .